63rd Street lines: Connection to the Queens Boulevard Line

 Planning for the connection to the IND Queens Boulevard Line began in December 1990, with the final design contract awarded in December 1992.
 Two build alternatives were evaluated: a connection to the local tracks of the Queens Boulevard Line, and a connection to the local and express tracks.
 The goal of the project was to increase capacity on Queens Boulevard by 33% and to eliminate the dead-end terminal at 21st Street–Queensbridge.
 Bellmouths were constructed to allow for a future bypass line through Sunnyside Yard.

 The remaining section from 21st Street to the Queens Boulevard Line, which cost $645 million, began construction on September 22, 1994.
 The construction project also extended the lower level LIRR tunnel and involved a number of other elements, including the integration of ventilation plants, lowering a sewer siphon 50 feet, rehabilitation of elements of the existing line, mitigating ground water, diverting trains which continued to run through the project area and widening of the entry point to the Queens Boulevard Line to six tracks.
-In December 2000, the 63rd Street Connector was opened for construction reroutes.
-The connector was open for off-peak reroutes on January 13, 2001, and regular service was expected to begin by August or September of that year.
+In December 2000, the 63rd Street Connector was made available for off-peak construction reroutes, but the first revenue in-service train did not use the connector until one month later.
+Regular service was expected to begin by August or September of that year.
 However, the September 11, 2001, terrorist attacks delayed the commencement of regular service.
 The connector came into regular use on December 16, 2001, with the rerouting of F service at all times to 63rd Street.